bibanon/bibanon/Encyclopedia/History/Sites/Wikis/Wikichan/Wikichan.md

 * [[Wikichan Downtime]]
 * [[Wikichan Second Downtime]]

 The amount of blanking raid and DDoSes against Wikichan by [[420chan]], [[Encyclopedia Dramatica]], and other no fun sites eventually caused it's demise.
 By the end of 2010, the last Wikichan SysOp gave up on the site and converted it into a shitty men's self-help blog which nobody reads (based on [[The Well-Cultured Anonymous]]).
-What remains of Wikichan's most important content survives on [[Encyclopedia Dramatica]], the [[Internet Archive]], and the [[LURKMOAR Wiki]].
+What remains of Wikichan's most important content survives on [[Encyclopedia Dramatica]], the [[Internet Archive]], the [[LURKMOAR Wiki]], and of course, the Bibliotheca Anonoma.

 In January 2012, the [[Yotsuba Society]] announced a plan to restore Wikichan's content to it's original state on [their own wiki](http://www.yswiki.org/wiki/).
 30% of it was already been added, but the Yotsuba Society site had to be dissolved due to personal funding issues.